Easy Crispy Baked Chicken Legs

 In a small bowl, stir together salt, pepper, onion powder, poultry seasoning, and paprika.
 This spice mix doesn’t have any pronounced or obvious flavors so when it is rubbed and baked onto this chicken, you will notice yourself saying “wow, this is good chicken” without realizing what is making it so good.
 Spoiler alert: its this spice rub!

-Step 3: Season the Chicken Legs and Bake
+Step 3: Season the Chicken Legs + Bake

 Rub each chicken leg with olive oil and sprinkle with the homemade spice mix.
 I did end up lining my baking sheet with foil because I like the easy cleanup but you don’t have to do this if that is preferred.

-After about 40-45 minutes in a hot oven, you should have some crispy, flavorful, golden brown chicken legs.
+Bake, uncovered in a hot oven (about 40-45 mins) and you will have crispy, flavorful, golden brown chicken legs.

 - Butter Rice (my favorite way to make rice!)